 What is a primary treating medical practitioner

-A primary treating medical practitioner (PTMP) is the medical practitioner chosen by the worker to participate in the injury management process.
+The primary treating medical practitioner (PTMP) is the medical practitioner chosen by the worker to participate in the injury management process.

-A worker has the right to select their own PTMP; it’s usually the worker’s own doctor/GP.
+A worker has the right to select their own PTMP.
+It’s usually the worker’s own doctor/GP.

 For a worker to make a valid claim for workers compensation, they must submit a Workers Compensation Certificate of Capacity (medical certificate) issued by a medical practitioner; that is:

-• someone registered under the Health Practitioner Regulation National Law in the medical profession; or
+- someone registered under the Health Practitioner Regulation National Law in the medical profession; or

-• someone authorised under another country’s laws to carry out the functions that, if carried out in Australia, would be required to be registered under the Health Practitioner Regulation National Law.
+- someone authorised under another country’s laws to carry out the functions that, if carried out in Australia, would be required to be registered under the Health Practitioner Regulation National Law.

 Role of PTMP